English edition v1.5 · ex-doc

 • Minion and Veteran squads take on Edo faces: dojo students, constables, Yakuza Enforcers, temple workers.

-• After a combat victory, resolve arrest, flight, witnesses, records, and site damage.
+• Give killing and capture different results.
+After victory, resolve arrest, flight, witnesses, records, and site damage.

 #Combat Types